Transmodernism

 Transmodernism is a philosophical and cultural movement founded by Argentinian-Mexican philosopher Enrique Dussel.
-He refers to himself as a transmodernist and wrote a series of essays criticising the postmodern theory and advocating a transmodern way of thinking.
+He refers to himself as a transmodernist and wrote a series of essays criticising postmodern theory and advocating a transmodern way of thinking.
 Transmodernism is a development in thought following the period of postmodernism.
 As a movement, it was also developed from modernism and critiques modernity and postmodernity, viewing them as the end of modernism.

 Transmodernism is influenced by many philosophical movements.
 Its emphasis on spirituality was influenced by the esoteric movements during the Renaissance.
 Transmodernism is influenced by transcendentalism and idealises different figures from the mid-19th century United States, most notably Ralph Waldo Emerson.
 Transmodernism is related to different aspects of Marxist philosophy, having common ground with Roman Catholic liberation theology.

 Philosophies

 The philosophical views of the transmodernism movement contain elements of both modernism and postmodernism.
 Transmodernism has been described as "new modernism" and its proponents admire avant-garde styles.
 It bases much of its core beliefs on the integral theory of Ken Wilber, those of creating a synthesis of "pre-modern", "modern" and "postmodern" realities.

 In transmodernism, there is a place for both tradition and modernity, and it seeks as a movement to re-vitalise and modernise tradition rather than destroy or replace it.
 Unlike modernism or postmodernism, the honouring and reverence of antiquity and traditional lifestyles is important in transmodernism.
 Transmodernism criticises pessimism, nihilism, relativism and the counter-Enlightenment.
 It embraces, to a limited extent, optimism, absolutism, foundationalism and universalism.
 It has an analogical way of thinking, viewing things from the outside rather than the inside.